-Case conferences take place with the parents prior to the calling of an Identification, Placement and Review meeting.
+Communication and consultation will take place with the parents prior to the calling of an Identification, Placement and Review meeting.
 Parents are informed before the IPRC of any testing results that will be presented to the IPRC committee.
 The parents are asked for input at the IPRC meeting.
-Parents have up to 15 days to re-convene the IPRC or seek additional information from the school prior to the determination of the committee being sent to the Board.
+Parents have up